rycolab/website/content/authors/tu/_index.md

 ---
 # Display name
-title: Irene Strauss
+title: Tu Nguyen

 # Username (this should match the folder name)
 authors:
-- irenes
+- tu

 # Is this the primary user of the site?
 superuser: false